 Intent – What is the purpose of our Religious Education curriculum?

 At Tranmere Park Primary, we believe that RE is a fundamental part of our curriculum.
 Our curriculum is open and objective – it doesn’t seek to urge religious beliefs on young people, nor compromise the integrity of their own religious position by promoting one tradition over another.
-Knowledge and skills are supported by first-hand experiences, including visits to local places of worship and visits from faith communities.
+We intend to:

-We believe it is of paramount importance for our children to respect each other’s views and values.
+In summary, we believe that RE should challenge stereotypes, not reinforce them thus ensuring that all pupils reach their full potential as their individual needs and abilities are recognised and developed within a caring and supportive environment.
+We believe RE is of paramount importance for our children in order to respect each other’s views and values.
 We promote the equal value of all religions as well as teaching the children to celebrate cultural diversity.

 Our Children will: